|

 Regular follow-up appointments help track healing and identify potential problems early.
 These visits often occur:

-During these visits, the eye will be examined for clarity, pressure, and placement of the IOL.
+During the eye doctor visits, the eye will be examined for clarity, pressure, and placement of the IOL.
 Any adjustments to medication or lifestyle will be advised.
 These visits are essential, even if recovery seems smooth.

 Long-Term Recovery